 The court also decided that the expenses that the hospital claimed from the heirs were only incurred in an attempt to remedy the patient's condition, which was itself caused by the previous omissions and defective performance and, therefore, were not to be paid.

 As mentioned in Section IV.ii, the opening and functioning of a healthcare unit depends on the verification of the technical operating requirements applicable to each type of healthcare provider.
 In addition to the technical operating requirements, the healthcare providers must also comply with hygiene, safety and public health requirements and their professionals must abide by the applicable ethical rules.
 Also, healthcare units must have an insurance policy in place covering all the inherent risks of the activity and the activity of its professionals.

 There are no particular restrictions regarding the nationality of healthcare business owners.

-Where competition issues are concerned, in the absence of specific rules applicable to the healthcare sector, the general rules of the Portuguese Competition Law (enacted by Law No. 19/2012 of 8 May) will apply.
+Where competition issues are concerned, in the absence of specific rules applicable to the healthcare sector, the general rules of the Portuguese Competition Law (enacted by Law No. 19/2012 of 8 May, as amended) will apply.

 Commissioning and procurement